onamfc/gravity-forms-clevertap-integration/readme.txt

 Yes!
 Each form can have its own custom event name.
 For example, you might use "Newsletter Signup" for a newsletter form and "Contact Form Submission" for a contact form.

-= Can I use different profile keys for different forms? =
+= Can I send multiple form fields to CleverTap? =

 Yes!
-Each form can specify which CleverTap profile attribute to update.
-By default, it uses "Form Signups", but you might want to use "Newsletter Tags", "Lead Sources", or any other profile attribute name that makes sense for your use case.
+You can create custom property mappings to send any form field to CleverTap as a profile property.
+For example, you can send phone numbers, company names, or any other form data directly to CleverTap.

 = What happens if the email field changes position? =

 No problem!
-You can easily update the email field mapping in the form settings without touching any code.
+You can easily update the email field mapping and all property mappings in the form settings without touching any code.